 The Clifton Hill district is a City designated tourism district within the City of Niagara Falls Canada.
-Starting back in 1856, Victoria Avenue, Centre Street and the surrounding area was named 'Clifton' but in 1881 the area changed its name to the Town of Niagara Falls.
+Starting back in 1856, Victoria Avenue, Centre Street, and the surrounding area were named 'Clifton' but in 1881 the area changed its name to the Town of Niagara Falls.
 In 1994 the two largest areas, Drummondville and Clifton amalgamated to become the City of Niagara Falls in 1904.

 THE CLIFTON HILL HOTEL

 History, geology and natural wonder formations like the 'Falls' have created one of the most iconic and authentically 'Canadian' vacation experiences.
-The perfect blend of rural and urban allowing visitors to gamble or hike along the gorge, spend the day at a luxurious spa or take a jet boat ride on the level 6 rapids of the Niagara River.
-Go shopping for designer clothes at the Factory Outlet Malls or watch the firework diplays fly over the back drop of the mighty Canadian Horseshoe Falls.
+The perfect blend of rural and urban allows visitors the perfect getaway.